-Inspiration: Events such as reading the Word, watching a sunrise or sunset, observing a child at play, enjoying a family vacation, witnessing a miracle, going through a trial or hardship successfully, facing end of life issues, responding to encouragement from a pastor or friend, reacting to good or bad news...all can inspire and motivate you to write.
+Inspiration: Events such as reading the Word, watching a sunrise or sunset, observing a child at play, enjoying a family vacation, witnessing a miracle, going through a trial or hardship successfully, facing end of life issues, responding to encouragement from a pastor or friend, reacting to good or bad news...all can inspire and motivate us to write.

-Perspiration: Pressure that can accrue from receiving a request from a publisher or group to produce an article or book, especially when you have procrastinated and the deadline is approaching.
-This can also occur when we attempt to share our "expertise" on a subject about which we are not qualified to write.
+Perspiration: Pressure can accrue when a publication deadline is approaching.
+Maybe we are attempting to share our "expertise" on a subject about which we are not qualified to write.